The NEBOSH General Certificate: A Complete UK Guide (2026)

 The certificate has no formal entry requirements, which makes it accessible to people moving into health and safety from operations, HR, facilities, engineering or any other discipline.
 We see this regularly — operations managers who’ve informally been doing safety work for years, finally formalising it.

 The qualification is split into two units.
-You can sit them independently — many learners take NG1 first, then NG2 — but you need to pass both within five years to be awarded the full certificate.
+You can sit them independently — many learners take GNC1 first, then GNC2 — but you need to pass both within five years to be awarded the full certificate.

 The theoretical unit.
-NG1 covers the principles and practice of safety management:
+GNC1 covers the principles and practice of safety management:

 The practical unit.
-NG2 requires you to carry out a workplace risk assessment in your own workplace, document your findings, and submit a written report.
-It’s not exam-based — it’s a workplace project, completed in your own time, demonstrating that you can apply NG1’s theory in real conditions.
+GNC2 requires you to carry out a workplace risk assessment in your own workplace, document your findings, and submit a written report.
+It is not exam-based; it is a workplace project completed in your own time, showing that you can apply GNC1 theory in real conditions.
+You submit it through the NEBOSH platform 10 working days after your GNC1 exam.

 For learners who don’t have access to a workplace, KeyOstas can arrange access to a partner site for the practical assessment.